Research Shows Differences in Care Settings Help Beat Cardiovascular Disease

 Inpatient Cardiac Rehab

 The cardiac rehab team at Indianapolis Rehab Hospital consists of specialized physical medicine and rehabilitation doctors, rehab trained nurses, physical therapists, and occupational therapists.
-A dietitian will also tailor heart-healthy meals and help guide you on your road to recovery.
+A dietitian will also tailor heart-healthy meals and help guide you on your recovery.
 But what can you expect throughout your inpatient stay?

 Rehabilitation starts as soon as a patient is released from the hospital.
 Our care team will review your goals with you and develop a plan of care just for you.
 Physical therapy will focus on regaining strength and mobility to enable a high return of daily activities.
 Our nurses will also monitor your blood pressure.